Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/manage.md

 {:.badge .enterprise}

 When a runtime group is deleted, all associated entities are also deleted.
-This includes associated Service versions in the Service Hub, as well as all global Consumers, Plugins, Upstreams, Certificates, and SNIs configured for this group.
+This includes all entities configured in the Runtime Manager for this group.
+We recommend backing up your runtime group configuration before deleting the group.

 Runtime instances that are still active when the group is deleted will not be terminated, but they will be orphaned.
+They will continue processing traffic using the last configuration they received until they are either connected to a new runtime group or manually shut down.

 You cannot delete the default runtime group.